NeedsAUsername/NeedsAUsername.github.io/_posts/2018-11-30-javascript_prototypal_inheritance.markdown

 ---

-<p>All Javascript functions will have a prototype property.
+<p>All Javascript functions have a prototype object that allows for prototypal inheritance (objects inheriting directly from other objects).
 Let's take a look.
 </p>

 ```